paladin-t/bitty/docs/documents/operations.md

 * +/-: change view scale

-* Double click on a frame to change its interval
+* Double click on a frame or slide to change its interval

 ![](imgs/interval.png)